 Ultimately, what you’re trying to get across is an intriguing story premise.
 For example, My Sister's Keeper by Jodi Picoult tells the story of 13-year-old Anna, who was born as a “savior sister” specifically so she can save her older sister’s life.
 When Anna turns 13, she is told that she will have to donate one of her kidneys, and she sues her parents for medical emancipation.

 That length of description is all you need to sell the story to potential readers.
-To improve your own story description, read the marketing copy for dozens (even hundreds) of books in your genre, and pay attention to length, point of view or voice, as well as how much of the story is described.
+To improve your own story description, read the book marketing copy for dozens (even hundreds) of books in your genre, and pay attention to length, point of view or voice, as well as how much of the story is described.
 For example, it’s very popular for contemporary romance novel descriptions to be written from the point-of-view of the heroine.
-Here’s how the marketing copy for Baller by Vi Keeland starts:
+Here’s how the book marketing copy for Baller by Vi Keeland starts:

 The first time I met Brody Easton was in the men's locker room.

 It was my first interview as a professional sportscaster.

 And by all, I don't mean he told me any of his secrets.

 No. The arrogant ass decided to drop his towel, just as I asked the first question.
 On camera.